MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 ## Moving a physical disk resource between sites on an asynchronous stretch cluster fails

-When attempting to move a physical disk resource (PDR) attached role - such as a file server for general use - in order to move the associated storage in an asynchronous stretch cluster, you receive an error.
+When attempting to move a physical disk resource (PDR) attached role in order to move the associated storage in an asynchronous stretch cluster, you receive an error.
+For example, trying moving a file server role to the asynchronous site.

 If using the Failover Cluster Manager snap-in: